TravelSizedLions/kleptool-package-manager/README.md

-# GAD: General-purpose Agnostic Dependency Resolution using Neural $A*$ Heuristics
+# GUDR: Git-derived Unified Dependency Resolution

 ## Abstract

-In this document, we'll explore the theoretical and technical challenges of implementing a language- and versioning-agnostic dependency resolver.
-I propose tackling this notoriously difficult problem using a novel formulation of the A* optimization algorithm.
-This purpose-built adaptation of A* will leverage a monotonic fully-connected feedforward network to weight a linear combination of repository features to construct a heuristic.
-This adaptive heuristic will be used to learn an efficient strategy for discovering optimal (read, stable and low-risk) dependency graphs.
-After, we will discuss the advantages and disadvantages of Neural A* over traditional SMT-based approaches.
+In this document, we'll rigorously explore the theoretical and technical challenges of implementing a language- and versioning-agnostic dependency resolver.
+We will discuss and analyze the development environments of a diverse set of languages and their large-scale and niche applications in order to understand their shared dependency resolution needs.
+After, we will devise a method for tackling this notoriously difficult problem using a novel formulation for translating dependency manifests into a unified representation, then proposing a resolution method by constructing an A* heuristic for dependability optimization.
+Due to the specific quirks of current solutions for dependency resolution and requirements for A* to reach optimal solutions, A* has a distinct theoretical advantage over SMT-based approaches, which we'll discuss.
+In short, this discourse will show that a purpose-built adaptation of A* leveraging a fully-connected feedforward network to fine-tune a traditional heuristic can be guaranteed to maintain monotonicity, and does not require maintaining admissibility in order to achieve similar results to SMT.

-First, I'll begin by summarizing the general principles and purposes of A* and SMT solvers as background for the solution proposed, followed by a discussion of their synergies.
-Then, we'll formalize the dependency resolution process and end goals.
-After, we'll go on to discuss practical requirements for such a tool, including:
+For those unfamiliar with this problem space and the background required to understand this methodology, I'll begin by reviewing well known development ecosystems and their similarities, differences, and challenges, then summarize the general principles, purposes, and requirements of A*, Neural Models, Unsupervised Learning, Abstract Syntax Trees and AST comparison algorithms, and SMT solvers, followed by a discussion of their synergies.
+Then, after establishing a common language and knowledge bases, we'll formalize the approach to unifying the dependency resolution process and end goals.
+After, we'll go on to discuss practical requirements for such a tool and hypothetical limitations, including:

 - Building and maintaining the A* configuration space
+- Gathering data reliably to train the heuristic and create a model for categorizing dependency manifests and resolutions into AST families
+- Allowing for user insight into the manifest translation and resolution process, and direct intervention in unexpected cases
 - The time and computational cost to cache and clone repositories
 - Resolving non-semantic version targets together with semantic targets
 - Architecting, initializing, training, and tuning a custom, locally deployable neural model